Find Tours

 Frequently Asked Questions

-Do I need a passport for a Torres del Paine tour from El Calafate?
+Do I need my passport for a Torres del Paine tour from El Calafate?

-Is the park entrance fee included in the tour price?
+Are the national park entrance fees included in the tour price?

 How long is the drive from El Calafate to Torres del Paine?

-The park is about 300 kilometers south of El Calafate.
-The drive takes roughly 3.5 hours each way, plus whatever time it takes to clear customs at the Cancha Carrera border crossing.
+The distance is roughly 300 kilometers each way.
+The drive takes about three and a half hours in each direction, plus the time it takes to process everyone through the Cancha Carrera border crossing.

-Is there cell service or Wi-Fi in the park?
+Is there cell phone service or Wi-Fi in the park?

 Explore More Tours